BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 // and stored in string objects string greeting = "Hello World";
 string courseName = "Introduction to Programming";
+string callMe = "N";
 ```

+A single character is placed between single quotes `'`, while strings are placed between double quotes `"`.
+However its perfectly legal for a string to only contain a single character as shown in the previous example.

 ::: tip Literals
 Literals are the values that are literally used inside source code.
 Examples are `"Hello World", 13, -154, 'X', 0x23`.
 They are mostly used for the initialization of variables.